sockcymbal/QuestionImprover/README.md

 ```
 Finally, given this conversation in total and the reflections from all the experts,
-please refine and reformulate the original question to enhance its clarity, depth, and engagement potential during a subsequent reasoning dialog.
+please take a deep breath and refine and reformulate the original question to enhance its
+clarity, depth, and engagement potential during a subsequent reasoning dialog.
 Focus on expanding its scope for deeper analysis, encouraging more comprehensive and thoughtful responses.
 Ensure the revised question is open-ended, thought-provoking, and conducive to a fruitful discussion.
 Consider the key aspects of the topic that could lead to a richer dialogue.
-If necessary, provide brief reasoning for the changes made to the original question.
+Provide brief reasoning for the changes made to the original question and why it's a better question.

 As a reminder, the original question was {question}
 ```